Categories

 QUICK FACTS

-• The capital and largest city of Mexico, with a metropolitan population of over 22 million.
+• The capital and largest city of Mexico, with a metropolitan population of over 22 million (one of the largest mega-cities in the world).

 • Lies 2,200 meters (7,200 feet) above sea level.